cube-js/cube/docs/content/Cube.js-Frontend/Dashboard-App.md

 menuOrder: 6
 ---

-You can generate a Dashboard App in the Cube.js developer playground.
+You can generate a Dashboard App in the [Developer Playground][link-dev-playground].
 The Dashboard App wires multiple frontend components together into single app.
 It setups all the structure and configuration to work with Cube.js Backend, while giving you full control to customize it however you want.